Diner: Prefabricated diners

 As the number of seats increased, wagons gave way to pre-fabricated buildings made by many of the same manufacturers which had made the wagons.
 Like the lunch wagon, a stationary diner allowed one to set up a food service business quickly using pre-assembled constructs and equipment.

 The Transfer Station neighborhood of Union City, New Jersey was the site, in 1912, of the first lunch wagon built by Jerry and Daniel O'Mahoney and John Hanf, which was bought for $800 and operated by restaurant entrepreneur Michael Griffin, who chose the location for its copious foot traffic.
 The wagon helped spark New Jersey's golden age of diner manufacturing, which in turn made the state the diner capital of the world.
 In the decades that followed, nearly all major US diner manufacturers, including Jerry O'Mahoney Inc., started in New Jersey.
 Jerry O'Mahony (1890–1969), who hailed from Bayonne, New Jersey, is credited by some to have made the first such "diner".
 The O'Mahony Diner Company of Elizabeth, New Jersey, produced 2,000 diners from 1917 to 1952.
 Only approximately twenty remain throughout the United States and abroad.
-Others more credibly credit Philip H. Duprey and Grenville Stoddard, who established the Worcester Lunch Car and Carriage Manufacturing Company in Worcester, Massachusetts, in 1906, when O'Mahony was still just 16.
+Others credit Philip H. Duprey and Grenville Stoddard, who established the Worcester Lunch Car and Carriage Manufacturing Company in Worcester, Massachusetts, in 1906, when O'Mahony was still just 16.

 Until the Great Depression, most diner manufacturers and their customers were located in the Northeast.
 Diner manufacturing suffered with other industries during the Depression, though not as much as many industries, and the diner offered a less expensive way of getting into the restaurant business as well as less expensive food than more formal establishments.
 After World War II, as the economy returned to civilian production and the suburbs boomed, diners were an attractive small business opportunity.
 During this period, diners spread beyond their original urban and small town market to highway strips in the suburbs, even reaching the Midwest, with manufacturers such as Valentine.
 After the Interstate Highway System was implemented in the US in the 1960s, diners saw a boom in business as mobile travelers would stop for a meal.